-ADS-B Out, or Automatic Dependent Surveillance – Broadcast Out, is a surveillance technology that provides Air Traffic Control (ATC) with a more accurate picture of the aircraft’s three-dimensional position in the enroute, terminal, approach and surface environments.
+ADS-B Out is a surveillance technology that provides Air Traffic Control (ATC) with a more accurate picture of the aircraft’s three-dimensional position in the enroute, terminal, approach and surface environments.
 The aircraft now broadcasts its identification, position, altitude, velocity and other information.
 ADS-B ground stations receive these broadcasts and present them on a controller’s display similar in nature to a radar return.
 It is replacing the traditional “skin-painting” by ground-based radars, which are being decommissioned as rapidly as possible.

 The countdown to the U.S. mandate for ADS-B Out compliance has passed.
 ADS-B Out equipage is now required when operating over all 48 U.S. contiguous states.
 ADS-B Out is now mandated for aircraft operating in European Union (EU) airspace.
 Requirements apply to Europe instrument flight rule (IFR) flights and for aircraft with a maximum takeoff weight (MTOW) of 5700 kg (12,566 lbs.) or greater and/or max cruising true airspeed (TAS) greater than 250 knots (kts).
 ADS-B Out is becoming required in more and more worldwide airspace including Australasia and Asia.

 A typical ADS-B Out modification for a turbine business aircraft looks something like this:

 Upgrade or replace the core navigation system with a Satellite-based Augmentation System (SBAS)-capable navigator or Flight Management System (FMS).
 A typical TSO-C129a approved non-SBAS FMS or GPS does not output the data required by Advisory Circular AC 20-165B or meet the accuracy, latency, and integrity requirements.